expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 [Next.js](https://nextjs.org/) is a React framework that provides simple page-based routing as well as server-side rendering.

-> Warning: Supports for Next.js is experimental.
+> Warning: Support for Next.js is experimental.
 Please open an issue at https://github.com/expo/expo-cli/ if you encountered any problem.

 ## Using Next.js to your Expo for Web project